- Everything HK-47 says. But, lets try to get the good ones.

 Carth: Wow she really misses her droid doesn't she?

 Bastila: There's no need for levity Carth.
 She's obviously desperate.

 Carth: I'll say.

 - The Gizka quest.
 Even the quest log is exasperated by the harmlessly annoying froggy-things.

 - Several times if a Jedi is in your party and negotiations are going nowhere they might pull out the old Jedi Mind Trick...

 - Dead-eye Duncan can run into you on Manaan and mention how he managed to escape Taris after it was carpet-bombed.

 - Zaalbar, during his time captured by Gamorreans, wasn't fed and got testy for not having his five-square-meals a day.
-He managed to survive by grabbing one that walked too close and eating their arm off.
+He managed to grab one that walked too close and bit a chunk out of his arm.
 But he spat it out because it tasted bad.
 Never mess with a wookie.

 - There's also Mission's story of how the two met; he picked up one Black Vulkar by the neck who fainted immediately from Big Z's horrible breath, while the other two screamed and ran off.
 You could just hear Mission laugh as she recounts the tale.